 We started with 2 rounds of timed intercourse using clomid, both resulting in negative pregnancy tests.
 On the third try, we changed to femera and IUI, which resulted in a positive pregnancy test, but unfortunately ended in early miscarriage.
 On the 4th try, we repeated the same treatment, although Dr. K expressed IVF was a better option.
 However, we felt since it "worked" with IUI it could work again, so wanted to try that one more time.
 When that didn't work, Dr. K called us to come in and explained again that IVF would be a better route for us.
 So we agreed.
 We had to take a month off, but it was smooth sailing after that.
 Dr. K monitored how I was reacting to meds and adjusted accordingly.
 Because I ended up with 29 eggs retrieved and high estrogen levels, Dr K wanted to do a "Freeze all cycle" to improve our chances of implantation/transfer success.
 Again we had to take a month off, but then I had an easy protocol for the transfer.
 It was femera, a trigger shot, then a week later did the transfer.
 I asked Dr K if I could avoid the PIO shots and we did crinone (progesterone) suppositories instead.
 The transfer procedure went well, but it was not performed by Dr K. (The doctors rotate at our clinic for actual procedures)

 Describe your experience with your nurse at Harvard Vanguard.
 (Assigned nurse: Christine French)

 All of the nurses were great.
 There were 4 and I felt we really got to know each other during all my time there.
 I was sad to leave my team when it was time to change to OB!
 Chris is awesome.
 I also loved the ultrasound tech ladies!
 I hope they are still there when we go back for baby number 2!

-Describe your experience with the nursing staff.
+Describe your experience with Harvard Vanguard.